vitiral/notes/leetcode/cheatsheet.md

   - Typically the fastest sorting method for small arrays.
     - used internally in quicksort (and Timsort/MergeRunSort) to sort the sub-arrays when the arrays are small (typically smaller than 10 elements)
-  - Can be used directly on linked lists by simply starting with an empty list and taking values off of the input list one at a time and inserting/shifting them to the correct place.
+  - Can be used directly on (doubly) linked lists by simply starting with an empty list and taking values off of the input list one at a time and inserting/shifting them to the correct place.
 - Mergesort: very simple really.
     - O(n log n) performance but O(n) memory usage (theoretically, harder to